Where Were We? (How I Met Your Mother): Plot

-Ted finds Marshall in the hotel bar, and Marshall tells him that he already went to Lily's room and punched the guy who opened the door.
-He then found out that the guy wasn't Lily's new boyfriend; he had stolen Lily's credit card and was later arrested for multiple counts of identity theft.
-Ted tries to reassure Marshall that Lily will not come back into town without calling him and that she does not have a new boyfriend, but Marshall is upset that the last link he had to Lily was a lie.
-Ted reminds Marshall of the first time that they met in college, before Marshall had met Lily, and encourages him not to let the breakup destroy him.
-Marshall promises to try to move on with his life but relapses the next day.
+At the hotel bar, Ted finds Marshall, who reveals that he already went to Lily’s room and punched the man who answered the phone.
+It is later revealed that the man was not Lily’s boyfriend but a criminal who had stolen her credit card and was arrested for multiple counts of identity theft.

+Although relieved that Lily does not have a new partner, Marshall is crushed to learn that the last connection he believed he had to her was false.
+Ted reminds Marshall of their college years before Lily entered his life and encourages him not to let the breakup define him.

 However, one week later (two months after his breakup with Lily), Robin and Ted wake up one Sunday morning to find Marshall making the pancakes Lily used to make, thus taking the first big step to learning to live without her.
 As Marshall begins going out again, Lily appears at MacLaren's one night.
 She sees her friends having drinks and considers going in, but despondently leaves unnoticed after seeing how happy Marshall is without her.

 Critical response

-Reviewer Joel Keller described the episode as a "very strong opening to the season" and suggested the show was ready to become "a monster hit" with just a few improvements.
+The episode received generally positive reviews from television critics.
+Joel Keller of TV Squad described the episode as a “very strong opening to the season,” suggesting that the series showed potential to become “a monster hit” with minor improvements.
+Keller praised the emotional weight of Marshall’s storyline and the balance between comedy and character development.

+Brian Zoromski of IGN gave the episode a positive review, highlighting Jason Segel performance as Marshall and noting that the episode successfully blended heartbreak with humor.
+Zoromski commented that the premiere demonstrated stronger emotional storytelling compared to much of the first season.

+Themes and character development

+The episode “Where Were We?” explores grief and heartbreak after a long-term relationship, emotional dependency, and the difficulty of change.
+Marshall’s arc represents the first stage of personal growth after loss, while Ted’s confrontation shows a shift in their friendship dynamic.
+Lily’s silent return at the end establishes tension that continues throughout the season.